Skip to content

 sudo systemctl start construct

-The self-deploy tool expects the systemd unit to be named construct by default (configurable via the serviceUnit parameter in createSelfDeployTool()).
-The agent process needs passwordless sudo for systemctl restart construct and systemctl is-active construct.
+The systemd unit is named construct by default.
+The agent process needs passwordless sudo for systemctl restart construct and systemctl is-active construct if you want the agent to restart itself via the shell tool.